gitlabhq/gitlabhq/doc/user/project/pages/getting_started_part_three.md

 These steps assume you've already [set your site up](getting_started_part_two.md) and and it's served under the default Pages domain `namespace.gitlab.io`, or `namespace.gitlab.io/project-name`.

+### Custom domains for GitLab Pages

+To use one or more custom domain with your Pages site, there are two things you should consider first, which we'll cover in this guide:

+1. Either if you're adding a **root domain** or a **subdomain**, for which you'll need to set up [DNS records](#dns-records)
+1. Whether you want to add an [SSL/TLS certificate](#ssl-tls-certificates) or not

+Let's start from the beginning.
+If you already know how these things work and want to skip the tutorial, you may be interested in the [TL;DR](#tl-dr) section below.

 ### DNS Records

 A Domain Name System (DNS) web service routes visitors to websites